dstein64/vim-menu/README.md

 ## Usage

-Vim comes with a default set of menu items.
-Add menu items using the built-in `:menu` command.
+Vim comes with a default set of menu items. `:menu` and `:unmenu` can be used for adding and removing menu items.
+See `:help creating-menus` and `:help delete-menus` for documentation.
+See `vim-menu`'s documentation for details on modifying or disabling the default menus.

 Enter `vim-menu` with `<leader>m` or `:Menu`.